williamrhancock/armorapiauth/README.md

 }
 ```

-This is effectly return all users in the context of the company, the struct in this case looks like this.
+This returns all users in the context of the company.
+Incidentally the struct in this case looks like this.

 ```